backpackcloud/backpackcloud.github.io/_posts/unbelievable-exception/2026-04-23-the-loopinarium.md

 The second folder is where I store the patterns for the songs I create.
 Since I'm not using the native sounds of my looper, I had to store this information elsewhere.
 The problem with mapping each song to a pattern is that I would need to manually do the mapping each time I create a song, and this process requires access to the Raspberry Pi from a web browser.
 It's time to use some of my poorly acquired programming skills.

 When programming software, using conventions over configurations is almost always a better choice.
 Since I adopted a range of memory banks for the songs, I correlated them to a particular folder of patterns inside the BeatBuddy.
+The idea is simple: count the song position within its range of dedicated blocks in the looper (block #15 is the 5th song - the first block in the range is the template), then set the BeatBuddy to the pattern representing that position inside the songs folder (in the previous example, the 5th pattern).

 The process now gets way easier.
 After I select a pattern for a new song, I just need to open the BeatBuddy manager on my local machine, copy the pattern to the position in the folder that matches the position of the song in the specific range of the looper, and sync the changes with the BeatBuddy's SD card.